 Do you know the origin of Self-Denial Appeal?

-The Self-Denial Appeal started in 1886 when General William Booth, founder of The Salvation Army (the Army), called upon Salvationists to give sacrificially and to deny themselves so that they could share the Gospel and offer God’s love to a hurting world.
-Officer of the Army, Commissioner John Carleton, then thought of saving three pence every night by going without raisin pudding after dinner, which would save fifty shillings for a year in order to support the Army’s overseas work.
+The Self-Denial Appeal started in 1886 when General William Booth, founder of The Salvation Army (the Army), called Salvationists to give sacrificially and deny themselves for sharing the Gospel and offering God’s love to a hurting world.
+Officer of the Army, Major Commissioner John Carleton, then thought of saving three pence every night by going without raisin pudding after dinner, which would save fifty shillings for a year to support the Army’s overseas work.

 |Self-Denial Appeal Donation